CASFRI/CASFRI/README.md

 The three involved in the production of the CASFRI-5 database are:

-1. Conversion (from many different FRI file format) and loading (in the database) using bash files (or batch files) and ogr2ogr.
+1. Conversion (from many different FRI file format) and loading (in the database) using Bash files (or Batch files) and ogr2ogr.
 2. Translation of in-db FRI to CAS
 3. Temporalization of CAS data